-Si probe for infrared neural stimulation
+Probe for infrared neural stimulation

 Immuneresponse to nanostructured neural probes

 In our study, bioactive properties of Si nanopillars compared to microstructured Si surfaces were investigated after being implanted for eight weeks, in vivo.
 To form the randomly nanostructured surfaces, we utilise black polycrystalline silicon (poly-Si) thin film.
 The advantage of black poly-Si is that its production can be integrated into the fabrication scheme of Michigan type silicon neural microelectrodes.
 Our results suggest that surface topography can alter the effect of implantation regarding the preservation of neurons in a distance of 0–50 μm from the track.
-Nanostructuring the implant surface may be favourable for long-term applications as a larger neuronal density remains in the vicinity of a nanostructured surface and may provide better signal-to-noise ratio during electric recordings.

 Polymer microECoG electrodes

-Our surface electrodes have been efficiently used in animal studies on oscillatory connectivity and was also validated in pharmacological experiments.
+Our surface electrodes have been efficiently used in animal studies on oscillatory connectivity and were also validated in pharmacological experiments.
 Our recent goal is to create novel, flexible, minimally invasive microsystems that are capable of high-resolution electrical monitoring of cortical activity and can be combined with other emerging neuroimaging techniques like functional magnetic resonance imaging, ultrafast ultrasound localization microscopy or two-photon microscopy.